Introduction

 Marine collagen: Derived from fish skin, it is particularly rich in type I collagen, essential for skin health and regeneration.
 Its high bioavailability allows for rapid absorption by the body.

 Bovine collagen: Extracted from the bones and cartilage of cattle, it mainly contains type I and III collagen.
-It is particularly recommended for maintaining joint health, skin firmness, and bone health.
+It is particularly recommended for maintaining joints, skin firmness, and bone health.

 Hydrolyzed collagen